slackapi/bolt-js/docs/content/steps/executing-steps.md

 ---
-title: Executing workflow steps
+title: Executing steps from apps
 lang: en
 slug: /concepts/executing-steps
 ---

 :::danger

-Workflow Steps from Apps are a deprecated feature.
+Steps from Apps are a deprecated feature.

-Workflow Steps from Apps are different than, and not interchangable with, Slack automation workflows.
-We encourage those who are currently publishing Workflow Steps from Apps to consider the new [Slack automation features](https://api.slack.com/automation), such as [custom functions for Bolt](/concepts/creating-custom-functions).
+Steps from Apps are different than, and not interchangable with, Slack automation workflows.
+We encourage those who are currently publishing steps from apps to consider the new [Slack automation features](https://api.slack.com/automation), such as [custom steps for Bolt](/concepts/creating-custom-functions).

 Please [read the Slack API changelog entry](https://api.slack.com/changelog/2023-08-workflow-steps-from-apps-step-back) for more information.

 :::

-When your workflow step is executed by an end user, your app will receive a [`workflow_step_execute` event](https://api.slack.com/events/workflow_step_execute).
+When your step from app is executed by an end user, your app will receive a [`workflow_step_execute` event](https://api.slack.com/events/workflow_step_execute).
 The `execute` callback in your `WorkflowStep` configuration will be run when this event is received.

-Using the `inputs` from the `save` callback, this is where you can make third-party API calls, save information to a database, update the user's Home tab, or decide the outputs that will be available to subsequent workflow steps by mapping values to the `outputs` object.
+Using the `inputs` from the `save` callback, this is where you can make third-party API calls, save information to a database, update the user's Home tab, or decide the outputs that will be available to subsequent steps by mapping values to the `outputs` object.

 Within the `execute` callback, your app must either call `complete()` to indicate that the step's execution was successful, or `fail()` to indicate that the step's execution failed.